barbazul/1kfa/mod_guide_player.md

 ### Multiple Advantages / Disadvantages

 Advantage or disadvantage can stack.
-Flips can accumulate up to 2 advantage or 2 disadvantage.
-This means you flip **3 cards in total** and take the **best** or **worst**, respectively.
+Flips can accumulate up to 2 advantage or 2 disadvantage, meaning that you flip **3 cards in total** and take the **best** or **worst**, respectively.

-No flip may use more than 3 cards in total, so adding advantage beyond 2 is just ignored.
+No flip may use more than 3 cards in total, so stacking advantage beyond 2 is just ignored.

 It is possible a situation might arise where you are instructed to both "flip with advantage" and "flip with disadvantage".
 If this happens, simply add up all the advantages, and then subtract all the disadvantages to arrive at a "net advantage" or "net disadvantage".
-The maximum is still two extra cards, so if the sum is -3, you only flip with two disadvantage cards.
+The maximum number of cards per flip is still 3, so even if the "net disadvantage" is -3, you only flip 3 cards and take the worst.

-## Other flip complications: XP cards
+## XP cards

 ![An XP card](images/component_card_green_token.png){ width=2.5inch }